-Picture me in my 1970s-style apartment, chilling in a sunken living room with my rabbit, listening to Common Nighthawks buzz over Minneapolis.
+Picture me in my 1970s-style apartment, relaxing in a sunken living room with my rabbit, listening to Common Nighthawks buzz over Minneapolis.
 That was the scene last June when I noticed a pair of odd-sounding nighthawks off my deck.
 Lo and behold, there were two immature birds with boomerang-like wings, trailing behind a darker adult.

 That made me wonder: Were there nighthawks squatting on my building?
 The species often nests on gravel in cities—similar to the flat, rock, dirt, and sand expanses they use in wilder settings.
 I couldn’t access my roof without permission, so I had to gather evidence in other ways.
 I checked out the satellite view on Google Maps and was delighted to discover that my building had a gravel top.
 What’s more, it was the only one on the block that did.
 The birds had to be nesting right above me.